dustinsterk/dustinsterk.github.io/_posts/2022-05-18-track-addict-setup.md

 # Overview

 I have been interested in High Performance Driving (HPDE) events since 2018.
 I set out to find the best DIY setup for video/audio and data recording.
 My requirements were fairly simple; a camera that had decent video (1080p/4k preferred), gyro stabilization, wifi, audio from an external mic, and the ability to charge without having to worry about battery constraints.
 In addition, I wanted OBD engine data logging, and an external 16Hz GPS sensor for accurate track positioning.
-After hours of research, I think I have found a recipe that works and all in for under $500.
+After days/weeks of research and software/hardware trial and error, I think I have found a recipe that works and all in for under $500.
 This is less than 1/2 the cost compared to the professional [AiM Sports SmartyCam HD 2.1](https://store.windingroad.com/aim-sports-smartycam-hd-2-1){:target="_blank"}.

 **Hardware:**
 * OBD BLE Data Reader [$40](https://www.amazon.com/gp/product/B073XKQQQW){:target="_blank"}